denniemok/staff-chat-simplified/README.md

 <hr>

 ### Introduction
-This is a lightweight plugin with exactly one function: enable staff connection with a simple staff chat.
+This is a lightweight plugin with exactly one function: enables the in-game communication of staff with a designated chat channel.
 Nothing fancy or complicated is involved.
 What it does is only the simplest task you ever ask for, hence the performance and size. <p>

 Heavily inspired by [Staff Chat](https://www.spigotmc.org/resources/staff-chat.17706/), this version, however, is much more simplified and straightforward and is developed using a minimalist approach.